ObadaMoustafa/Strolly/README.md

 - `components` || all of our shared components that are used over multiple pages
 - `hooks` || all of our custom hooks
 - `pages` || the page components of our app, any routing will go between these components
-- `pages/components` || components used specifically on those pages
 - `util` || any utility functions that can be used anywhere on the client side
 - `index.jsx` || the start point of the client